Principles of Takaful:

 Historical Background of Sharia Insurance (Takaful):

 Since 622 AD the concept of has been practiced in different forms.
-The foundation of the mutual insurance was laid with the help of sharing the responsibilities between the Muslims.
+The foundation of the insurance in Islam was laid with the help of sharing the responsibilities between the Muslims.
 In 1976 a Fatwa was issued by the Higher Islamic Council of Saudi Arabia that Takaful is legitimate as compared to the conventional insurance.

 Since then considering the Islamic values the rules and regulation for the Takaful have been formulated.
 Based on this concept in 2008 the Islamic industry grew from $1.3384 billion to $5.318 billion.
 There are more than 133 companies that are working on these rules.
 The leading countries are the Gulf States and Malaysia.